Donald Trump

 In 2023, Trump was found liable in civil cases for sexual abuse and defamation and for business fraud.
 He was found guilty of falsifying business records in 2024, making him the first U.S. president convicted of a felony.
 After winning the 2024 presidential election against Kamala Harris, he was sentenced to a penalty-free discharge, and two felony indictments against him for retention of classified documents and obstruction of the 2020 election were dismissed without prejudice.
 A racketeering case related to the 2020 election in Georgia is pending.

 Trump began his second presidency by initiating mass layoffs of federal workers.
-He imposed tariffs on nearly all countries, including large tariffs on China, Canada, and Mexico, and signed the One Big Beautiful Bill Act.
-His administration's actions—including intimidation of political opponents and civil society, deportations of immigrants, and extensive use of executive orders—have drawn over 300 lawsuits challenging their legality.
+He imposed tariffs on nearly all countries at the highest level since the Great Depression and signed the One Big Beautiful Bill Act.
+His administration's actions—including intimidation of political opponents and civil society, deportations of immigrants, targeting of transgender people, and extensive use of executive orders—have drawn over 300 lawsuits challenging their legality.
 High-profile cases have underscored his broad interpretation of the unitary executive theory and have led to significant conflicts with the federal courts.
-Both Republican and Democratic judicial appointees have found numerous constitutional and statutory flaws with Trump administration policies.
+Judges found many of his administration's actions to be illegal, and several have been described as unconstitutional.

 Biography from the Wikipedia article Donald Trump.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.